-Last spring, when it first felt as though our lives had been paused by the COVID-19 pandemic, many people were motivated to give back; to find ways -- big or small -- to improve the world around us.
+Last spring, our lives paused due to COVID-19.
+Many people decided to find ways to give back -- big or small -- to improve the world around us.
 One of those people was Emilie Arrix.
+And her way to give back?
+Dog fostering.

 A lifelong lover of dogs, Emilie decided to step up and help some furry friends in need by taking in foster animals from organizations near her home in Utah.
-Over the past year, she’s had as many as three dogs in her condo at a time, doing her best to “spoil” each of them as though they were her own.
+Over the past year, she’s had as many as three dogs in her condo at a time, doing her best to “spoil” each of them as much as possible.

 A few months ago, she was looking after a pair of dogs when she received a message from Nuzzles & Co., a non-profit, no-kill organization whose aim is to “provide a loving and nurturing place where dogs can get healthy, learn positive behaviors, and then to find loving homes.”